 The media report that flu shots have an effectiveness of approximately 68%.
 But, what does that mean exactly?
 What is the absolute reduction in risk?
 Are there long-term benefits?

 In this blog post, I explore the effectiveness of flu shots from a statistical viewpoint.
 We’ll statistically analyze the data ourselves so we can go beyond the simplified accounts that the media presents.
 I’ll also model the long-term outcomes you can expect with regular flu vaccinations.
 By the time you finish this post, you’ll have a crystal clear picture of flu shot effectiveness.
 Some of the results surprised me!
 [Read more…] about Flu Shots, How Effective Are They?

+In this blog post, I bring this concept to life in an intuitive manner.
 I’ll start by defining degrees of freedom.
 However, I’ll quickly move on to practical examples in a variety of contexts because they make this concept easier to understand.
 [Read more…] about Degrees of Freedom in Statistics

 Typically, quality improvement analysts use control charts to assess business processes and don’t have hypothesis tests in mind.
 Do you know how control charts provide tremendous benefits in other settings and with hypothesis testing?
 Spoilers—control charts check an assumption that we often forget about for hypothesis tests!
 [Read more…] about Use Control Charts with Hypothesis Tests

 The ability to reproduce experimental results should be related to P values.
 After all, both of these statistical concepts have similar foundations.